-- In EIA there are no presented all the possible risks derived from this project; - Total costs for closing the mine are unrealistic; - There isn't until now an approved Zonal Urbanism Plan for the Protected Areas; - The phase of public consultation and quality evaluation of the impact assessment study report begun without a valid urbanism certificate; - Information about the foundation which RMGC will establish and subsidize is not given.
-This foundation follows to assume the obligations which the mining operation can not assume; - The present urbanism plans of the Rosia Montana commune do not correspond with the mining project proposal described in EIA; - The tailings management facility is not lined; - The proposed waste deposits will be not constructed according to the legislation in force; Financial guarantees were not fixed - There is not a Safety Report submitted for the public consultation and evaluation by the competent authorities: - The EIA report does not evaluate the "Zero alternative"; - The project represents a threatening for the protected flora and fauna; - The EIA report does not refer to the impact on the listed heritage buildings of noise and vibrations caused by the mining operations; - The public/ONGs whish to consult the contracts and agreements between Company and Romanian State: - Modification of the urbanism plan without the public consultation; - From archeological point of view, the area proposed to by occupied by project was not legally investigated; - The questioner contests the protection of the architectural and spiritual monuments with the responsibility of the state institutions for the protection operation.
+- -In EIA there are no presented all the possible risks derived from this project; - -Total costs for closing the mine are unrealistic; - -There isn't until now an approved Zonal Urbanism Plan for the Protected Areas; - -The phase of public consultation and quality evaluation of the impact assessment study report begun without a valid urbanism certificate; - -Information about the foundation which RMGC will establish and subsidize is not given.
+This foundation follows to assume the obligations which the mining operation can not assume; - -The present urbanism plans of the Roşia Montană commune do not correspond with the mining project proposal described in EIA; - -There is no liner proposed for the tailings pond; - -The proposed waste deposits will be not constructed according to the legislation in force;

+- -No financial guarantees have been stipulated; - -There is not a Safety Report submitted for the public consultation and evaluation by the competent authorities: - -The EIA report does not assess the "Zero Alternative"; - -The Project poses a threat for protected flora and fauna; - -The EIA report does not refer to the impact on the listed heritage buildings of noise and vibrations caused by the mining operations; - -The public/ONGs whish to consult the contracts and agreements between Company and Romanian State; - -The Urbanism Plan has been modified without public consultation; - -From archeological point of view, the area proposed to be occupied by project was not legally investigated; - -The questioner contests the protection of the architectural and spiritual monuments with the responsibility of the state institutions for the protection operation.